Start Digital vs Go Digital: What SSAs Need to Know Under NCSS TSS (Legacy Terms Explained)

 What is TSS funding?

-TSS (Transformation Support Scheme) supports consultancy, digitalisation, and capability building for SSAs.
+TSS (Transformation Sustainability Scheme) supports consultancy, digitalisation, and capability building for SSAs.

 Who can apply for Start Digital?